widbuntu/widbuntu/README.md

 - 👋 Hi, I’m @widbuntu
-- 👀 I’m interested in learning new coding languages
+- 👀 I’m interested applying rust where possible
 - 🌱 I’m currently learning full stack development
 - 💞️ I’m looking to collaborate on whatever I can add to!
 - 📫 How to reach me widbuntu@gmail.com